jump to navigation

 We recommend following the chat through TweetChat.
 TweetChat is a website which you log into with your Twitter user account, then you enter a chatroom.
 To enter #litchat, simply type #litchat into the room field that appears on the top of the page.
 One of the cool features TweetChat offers is automatic addition of the hashtag (#litchat), so you won’t forget typing it into the comment window.

-Here’s a couple of terrific blog posts about participating in Twitter chats:
+Here are more terrific blog posts about participating in Twitter chats:

-TWITTER CHATS FOR WRITERS by Debbi Ridpath Ohi (@InkyElbows)
+Twitter Chats For Writers by Debbi Ridpath Ohi (@InkyElbows)

-We were named among More magazine’s July 2011 Top 20 Reading Fanatics to Follow on Twitter.
+#LitChat was named among More magazine’s July 2011 Top 20 Reading Fanatics to Follow on Twitter.

 Hope you’ll stop by and chat with us.
 We’re all book chat, all the time.
 Join us.